KIKOmanasijev/aiweather/README.md

 2. I tend to use DTOs and VOs in my apps.
 Therefore, I loved using the built-in VOs from Prism, such as: AssistantMessage, UserMessage, ToolCall and etc.
 3. I never use native functions to iterate or/and manipulate Iterable types.
 I ALWAYS use Laravel's collections.
 4. I use views to store large strings (especially if I have dynamic parts in it, such as {{name}} and etc).
+5. You will probably notice me using the query() method (I always start with `Model::query()`) to start chaining up the Eloquent methods.
+I do this because of the better IDE autocomplete.